Hulhumeedhoo

-Hulhumeedhoo (Dhivehi: ހުޅުމީދޫ) or Hulhudhoo-Meedhoo is an island located on the northeastern point of Addu City.
+Hulhumeedhoo (Dhivehi: ހުޅުމީދޫ) or Hulhudhoo-Meedhoo is an island located on the northeastern end of Addu City.
 It is the fifth largest island in the Maldives.
-Although Hulhumeedhoo is geographically one island, it is divided into two administrative constituencies of Addu City, known as Meedhoo and Hulhudhoo, which are roughly the northern half and southern half of Hulhumeedhoo respectively.
-The name "Hulhumeedhoo" is an amalgamation of the names Hulhudhoo and Meedhoo.
+Although Hulhumeedhoo is geographically one island, it is divided into two administrative constituencies of Addu City; Meedhoo and Hulhudhoo, which are roughly the northern half and southern half of the island respectively.
+The name Hulhumeedhoo is an amalgamation of Hulhudhoo and Meedhoo.

 Meedhoo

 Meedhoo (Dhivehi: މީދޫ) is the oldest populated island in Addu Atoll, having been settled between 1000 and 500 BCE.
-Its name comes from the original Indo-Aryan settlers; Meedhoo means "Big Island" in Sanskrit.
+Its name comes from the original Indo-Aryan settlers, the "dhoo" comes from sanskrit "dwīpa" meaning island but the meaning of "mee" is obscure.

 Meedhoo is generally considered to be the northern half of Hulhumeedhoo, and has an area of 1.827 km2 and a population of 2,953 (2017).

-To the north of Meedhoo is Ismehela Hera, an uninhabited section of the island which is located to the north.
-This island is linked with Meedhoo by a small bridge.
-Now the Island of Ismehela Hera has been developed as South Palm Resort Maldives.

 Hulhudhoo

 Hulhudhoo (Dhivehi:ހުޅުދޫ) is the third most populous island in Addu Atoll.
 It is located on the north-east side of the atoll adjoining the island of Meedhoo to the north.
 The island is approximately 530 km south of Male' City, the capital of Maldives.
 Hulhudhoo has a population of 3,687 people (2017).
 In the vaguely defined border dividing the island into two constituencies, Hulhudhoo is the southern half of Hulhumeedhoo.
+Hulhudhoo means "small island" with hulhu being the modern form of old dhivehi word "sulhu" meaning small.

-Hulhudhoo spreads to an area of around 1.054 km2.
+Hulhudhoo spreads to an area of around 1.05km2.
 Hulhudhoo's landscape is mainly of palms trees and thick tropical vegetation as in other islands of the atoll.
 The island consists of small roads, close lanes, large number of closely built houses, only a few have a second floor, green vegetation surrounds most of the housing compounds, specially banana trees and in some households there are even taro (އަލަ) fields within the housing compound.
 This vegetation is regarded as part domestic agriculture and is often sent to Male' to local market.

 To the south of Hulhudhoo is Herathera.
 An uninhabited section of the island which is located to the south, within the lagoon of Hulhudhoo.
 This island is linked with Hulhudhoo by bridge.
-The island of Maafishi, which is also located on the south of Hulhudhoo, has been linked to Hulhudhoo.
-Now Herathera has been developed as Canareef Island Resort.
+The island of Maafishi, which is also located on the south of Hulhudhoo.

 Geography

-Hulhumeedhoo's shape loosely resembles that of the letter D or even a harp.
-The island is the northeasternmost island of Addu City, making it the closest island to Fuvahmulah, which is located about 40 km to the northeast.
-The closest inhabited islands to the island, Hithadhoo, Maradhoo, Mardhoo-Feydhoo and Feydhoo (mainland Addu City) are located no more than 15 kilometers away, about 20 minutes by speedboat.
+Hulhumeedhoo's shape loosely resembles that of the letter D or a harp.
+It is the northeasternmost island of Addu Atoll, making it the closest island to Fuvahmulah, which is located about 40km to the northeast.
+The closest inhabited islands, Hithadhoo, Maradhoo, Maradhoo-Feydhoo and Feydhoo (Addu City contiguous) are located no more than 15 kilometers away, about 20 minutes by speedboat.